Severe Food Poisoning Affects Millions in Ohio and Nationwide

 Questions to Ask an Attorney about a Potential Food Poisoning Case:

-If you or a loved one suffered from catastrophic food poisoning and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm (800) 513-2403.
+If you or a loved one has suffered from catastrophic food poisoning and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer these critical questions.